 Synthetic mineral fibers

-Synthetic mineral fibers are made primarily from rock, clay, slag, or glass.
+Another one of the safety hazards on a construction site, synthetic mineral fibers are made primarily from rock, clay, slag, or glass.
 These fibers are generally put into three groups into three general groups: fiberglass, mineral wool, and refractory ceramic fibers.
 There are more than 225,000 workers in the U.S. exposed to synthetic mineral fibers in manufacturing and end-use applications.
 Learn from OSHA how you can be better prepared for this exposure.

 PeopleReady connects you with jobs in construction